 Setting up a Business account is not an easy task.
 Sometimes you might need a specialist to do it for you.
 You have to keep in mind that you have to create a keyword-rich profile, a mix of at least 10-15 boards that are specific to your niche, optimize the board titles with keywords, and set up a Tailwind account.

-Pinterest Tag helps you see what pinners do while they search on Pinterest, and you can gather insights about the conversions.
+One of the benefits of Pinterest Ads is the use of the Pinterest Tag that helps you see what pinners do while they search on Pinterest.
+I suggest users install this right away, even before they start running ads, and begin to gather insights about the conversions.
 (This is also called a Pinterest Pixel and very similar to a Facebook Pixel.)

 Now is the time to choose your campaign type based on your goals and your budget.
 Ask yourself: WHAT DO YOU WANT?